-With this end-to-end flow you can extract your updated data from an eCommerce platform and bring it into Keboola Connection.
+With this end-to-end flow you can extract your updated data from an eCommerce platform and bring it into Keboola.
 After all the necessary tasks are performed on the data, you can transform the results into visualizations in any BI tool of your choice.

 The flow, in a nutshell:

-First, the eCommerce source component (extractor) will collect data from your account (data about orders, products, inventory, and customers).
+• First, the eCommerce data source connector will collect data from your account (data about orders, products, inventory, and customers).
 You can also bring in marketing data from your marketing channels like Facebook Ads, Google Ads, and/or Sklik accounts.

-The data is then written into your selected destination, for example to Snowflake database via the Snowflake destination component (writer).
+• The data is then written into your selected destination, for example to Snowflake database via the Snowflake data destination connector.

-Finally, you will run the entire flow (i.e., the sequence of all the prepared, above mentioned steps, in the correct order).
-The eCommerce source component, all data manipulations and analyses, and the destination component of your choice, will be processed.
+• Finally, you will run the entire flow (i.e., the sequence of all the prepared, above mentioned steps, in the correct order).
+The eCommerce data source connector, all data manipulations and analyses, and the data destination connector of your choice, will be processed.

 An entity-relationship diagram is a specialized graphic that illustrates the relationships between entities in a data destination.